-BUS 125 - PRINCIPLES OF ECONOMICS (3) (MACROECONOMICS)
+BUS 125 - PRINCIPLES OF MACRO-ECONOMICS (3)

-Emphasizing macroeconomics, the development of modern economic society and the economics of macro systems are studied: wealth and output, output and income, savings and investments, consumption, investment, governments, money, employment and output and the problems of growth.
+Emphasizing macroeconomics, the development of modern, economic society and the economics of macro systems.
+The macro systems studies are wealth and output, output and income, savings and investments, consumption, investment, governments, money, employment and output and the problems of growth.

-BUS 126 - PRINCIPLES OF ECONOMICS (3) (MICROECONOMICS)
+BUS 126 - PRINCIPLES OF MICRO-ECONOMICS (3)